PausJure/505MI-CybersecLAB/06_AITM_2/report.md

 ```
 ![set ip forward to 0](images/image-28.png)

-We then need to observe what happens in wireshark when we ping A and B between eachother.
+We then need to observe what happens in Wireshark when we ping A and B between eachother.

 ![wireshark](images/image-29.png)

-Wireshark captures on host M show repeated spoofed ARP replies advertising both 10.9.0.5 and 10.9.0.6 as being mapped to M’s MAC address, confirming successful ARP cache poisoning.
+Wireshark captures show repeated spoofed ARP replies advertising both 10.9.0.5 and 10.9.0.6 as being mapped to M’s MAC address, confirming successful ARP cache poisoning.
 Subsequently, ICMP echo requests sent between hosts A and B are observed arriving at host M, but no echo replies are returned.
 Since IP forwarding on M is disabled, the packets are not forwarded to the intended destination, causing communication between A and B to fail.

 ![a nad b fail ping](images/image-30.png)